How You Can Help

 As our name says, we welcome connecting with like-minded people and organisations.
-We enjoy working with people who have different skills, knowledge and backgrounds to enhance and strengthen Zambian Conservation.
+We enjoy working together with people who have different skills, knowledge and backgrounds to enhance and strengthen Zambian Conservation.
 If you have an idea, project or even a product – the more innovative the better – then why not partner with us to strengthen its success.

-Buy our ebooks
+Buy our eBooks

 If, like us, you are passionate about wildlife and conservation and would like to fundraise for one of our projects, then we would love to hear from you.
 You can fundraise in many different ways – from sponsored coffee mornings and quizzes to walks and even marathons – the choice is yours!